Sanja22B/bitcoin-educational-content/courses/cyp201/sr-Latn.md

 $$

-Zatim ažuriramo promenljive stanja na sledeći način:
+Zatim ažuriramo varijable stanja na sledeći način:

 $$